May 13, 2019

 As much as Ruth appreciates her LVAD, she hopes it will be replaced by a new heart.

-"Transplant offers the best chance for long-term survival," explains Dr. Abicht.
+"Transplant offers the best chance for long-term survival," the surgeon explains.
 "LVADs have come a long way and they can last 10 years, but there are potential issues."

 Near the end of December, Ruth suffered an ischemic stroke, a known complication following LVAD placement.
 It was a minor setback and she recovered quickly.